Home Warranty Coverage Limits Explained: Caps, Maximums & What Happens When Exceeded

 • Higher-limit plans typically come with higher annual premiums

-• State availability may limit access to top-tier providers
+• State availability and contract language can limit access to top-tier benefits

 Quick Reference: Highest-Limit Providers (2026)